nicolascerna/pyzub/README.md

 **Example:**

-This will move your subtitles by 2.5 seconds (you can also give negative values).
+This will move your subtitles by 2.5 seconds (you can also give negative values):

 ```bash
 $ pyzub slide Game_of_Thrones_s03ep09.srt --seconds 2 --milliseconds 500